newwayland/blog/content/post/onward-to-100-nmol.md

 So I thought [I'd find out where I was](https://www.vitamindtest.org.uk) - particularly as I ended up on antibiotics for the first time last November for a chest infection that wouldn't go away.

 I live [above the 55th parallel](https://en.wikipedia.org/wiki/55th_parallel_north) and I have [type II skin](https://en.wikipedia.org/wiki/Fitzpatrick_scale) - a genetic adaptation for this latitude.
-But of course I live a modern life largely in front of a computer during the week, although I get out as much as I can (averaging 3700 steps over the last year).
+But of course I live a modern life largely in front of a computer during the week, although I get out as much as I can (averaging 3700 steps per day over the last year).
 BMI is 22.5 at the moment which is reasonable for my age.

 My results came back: